hyperwallet/hyperwallet-ios-ui-sdk/README.md

     }
 }
 ```
-You can also customize the default themes accoding to your needs.
-Please see customize the visual style for detail.
+You can also customize the default themes according to your needs.
+Please see [customize the visual style](#Customize the visual style) for detail.

 ### Setup the authentication
 Add in the header: